 - Process – description of how to go about understanding requirements and how to then translate those requirements into the frameworks and the interaction to develop how best to apply principles and patterns to specific contexts*

 - Promise – the boundary of what you set out to solve, improve, or make better

-Too many times only 1 may take too much focus at the cost of the other 3.
+Too many times only one may take an extraordinary focus at the cost of the other three.
 In my experience, the 1 that most often suppresses the others is process (governance).
-When process is perfect, but promise is missed anyone who claims success is delusional.
+When process is perfect, but promise missed anyone who claims success is delusional.

-Intentional design needs the 4 to systematically build for the end-user solution.
+Intentional design needs the four to systematically build for the end-user solution.
 Fragmented or divorced from each the design rarely achieves, let alone sustains, end-user an adoption and utility.

-An example of the 4 working in concert is an enterprise software rollout strategy with principles, patterns, process, and promise to guide quality criteria needed to meet audience or persona context for their work environment.
+An example of the four working in concert is an enterprise software roll out strategy with principles, patterns, process, and promise to guide quality criteria needed to meet audience or persona context for their work environment.
 Think about an enterprise, software, package rollout from two simple personas: